 Louis Sidoli artwork was recently mentioned on the "Guess This House" programme on ITV.
 A collection of his 'Most Wanted' artworks are on display in an incredible £5m state of the art architect designed house, complete with a football pitch, swimming pool and helipad !
 According to 'The Sun' Manchester United manager Jose Mourinho is currently looking to buy the 14,000 SqFt house.

 Louis recently met up with one of his favourite bands: The 1975 after seeing them kick off their UK tour with an epic show at the Manchester Arena, playing to a capacity 20,000 audience.
-Ross McDonald and Matt Healey are pictured with Louis at the after show party at "Jimmy's" Manchester in front of his David Bowie 1975 neon artwork.
+The 1975 are huge neon art fans and use neon extensively on their album artwork and imagery.
+Ross McDonald and Matt Healey are pictured with Louis at the after show party with his David Bowie 1975 neon artwork!

 Louis has recently partnering up with SEGA, to pay homage to gaming icon 'Sonic The Hedgehog' through a collection of fine art pieces celebrating the icon's 25th anniversary.
 The 'Sonic 25' collection will feature 3 original neon + aluminium artworks.

 A VIP + press launch took place on December 1 at Castle Fine Art, South Molton Street, with the public exhibition opening the following day.

 Louis made an appearance on the BBC Adrain Goldberg Morning Show today to discuss the breaking news of Donald Trump as President Elect and his recent neon artwork portraying the two presidential candidates.

 Louis will be shining his satirical neon lights on the USA presidential candidates, by unveiling two 'deplorable' political portraits of Donald Trump and Hillary Clinton on election day 2016 (Tuesday 8th November) at Castle Fine Art flagship store at the Mailbox, Birmingham: